gianluca-rainis/Z80DevBoard/README.md

 Licensed under the [MIT License](LICENSE-MIT.md)

 ## AI Disclaimer
-No AI was used in this project.
-Everything was designed by the author.
+**No AI was used in the conception, design, engineering, or development of this project**.
+Every circuit and every design decision is the original work of the author.

+*AI tools* were used solely as a **writing assistant** for **parts of the documentation**, to help refine and organize technical explanations.
+**All content has been reviewed, verified, and edited by the author.**

 ## Documentation
 The full documentation is available in the [`docs/`](docs/index.md) folder.